WilliamIPark/PeepJS/README.md

 `show` Boolean - Whether or not the electron window used to take the screenshot appears visually.
 Default is `false`.

+`loud` Boolean - Debug/Dev option.
+Enables console logging for Peep.
+Defaults to `false` for no logging.

 `width` Integer - Full screenshot's width in pixels.
 Default is `800`.

 `height` Integer - Full screenshot's height in pixels.
 Default is `600`.